sarsatra/DiscordSploit/README.md

 # DiscordSploit
-* Penetration testing tool using discord servers for the server
+* Penetration testing tool using discord servers
 * Now available Windows only
 ## Installation
 * Clone the repo